xmj/xmj.github.io/articles/sysadmin/builds_ccache_memcached.md

 WITH_DIRDEPS_BUILD=yes
 ```

-Setting this implies various other options, including the above-mentioned metamode, automatic build of objdirs, staging install to a test directory, etc.
+Setting this implies various other options, including the above-mentioned metamode, automatic build of objdirs, staging install to a test directory, etc. Note that its main use is for quickly being able to test changes on a running system, and as such may be more useful for development.

 POUDRIERE and CCACHE
 --------------------